 What happens when the actress of a TV show gets pregnant?
 They are not expected to put their life on hold just for a television role.
-This can be a somewhat of a problem to the producers of a series.
+This can be somewhat of a problem for the producers of a series.
 The viewer will definitely be confused when a female character suddenly shows up with an unexplainable baby bump.
 In some cases, the writers opt to create a pregnancy story arc for the character.

 For example, when Lisa Kudrow of Friends became pregnant, a storyline was created in which she was going to be a surrogate mother for her brother’s babies.
 In Alias, when Jennifer Gardner became pregnant during the last season, her character Sydney Bristow also became pregnant.
-This can be an effective solution on some TV shows.
+This can be an effective solution for some TV shows.
 Maybe a pregnancy can create the perfect drama that is needed to move the story forward.
 However, making the character pregnant doesn’t always solve the problem.
 It might be completely out of character or just not where the story was headed.
 When this happens, the only choice is to come up with some crafty ideas to reduce the damage to the suspension of disbelief.

 I will give a few examples of some of the techniques that are used to hide the growing bellies of pregnant actresses.

 This is the most popular way to hide a pregnancy.
 Baggy clothes are used instead of a form-fitting wardrobe so that the baby bump isn’t as noticeable.
 However, you can still kind of tell the actress is pregnant.
 Their stomach isn't the only sign.
 You can tell that a woman is pregnant by noticing weight gain, a rounder face, and even slightly bigger breasts.